Recent National Academy of Engineers inductee appointed Chief Scientist at AFRL Manufacturing Directorate

-Dr. Richard A. Vaia, Chief Scientist of AFRL’s Materials and Manufacturing Directorate, is a member of the National Academy of Engineering Class of 2020.
+Dr. Richard Vaia, who was recently appointed Chief Scientist at the Air Force Research Laboratory’s Materials and Manufacturing Directorate, has received one of the highest honors accorded to an engineer.
+Vaia was inducted into the National Academy of Engineering Oct.
+4.

+The NAE is part of The National Academies of Sciences, Engineering, and Medicine.

+Vaia was elected to the Academy on the basis of his research in aerospace applications of polymeric nanomaterials and for his technical leadership in materials for national defense applications.
+News of his induction coincided with AFRL Commander Brig.
+Gen. Heather L. Pringle’s announcement of his appointment as Chief Scientist of the Materials and Manufacturing directorate.

 |Date Taken: